 - Potential Drawbacks: Because this is a construction product, the edges of remesh can be less “finished” than hog panel and may have sharp edges.
 The panels can vary in the store, so pick through to find the ones with smoother edges.
 When combined with rust, those sharp spots are a potential hazard – especially if you have kiddos in the garden.
 However, if you choose the wood-frame trellis option, it would be very difficult to injure yourself on it.
 This hasn’t been an issue for 95% of the trellises we have built.
 Once, I used a simple metal file to smooth out the sharp spots on an area we would be working around frequently.

-That said, you could definitely opt to use hog panel fencing to build a trellis either of the ways described next.
+That said, you could definitely opt to use cattle or hog panel fencing to build a trellis either of the ways described next.
 However, note that in addition to being more spendy – they’ll be a lot more heavy.
 Thus, you’ll want to use bigger, stronger, and longer stakes to support them.